About NOPTA

 Key Functions

 NOPTA’s legislative functions are defined by the OPGGS Act.
-These include:
+These include to:

-• Providing information, assessments, analysis, reports, advice and recommendations to the relevant decision makers under the OPGGS Act.
+• Provide information, assessments, analysis, reports, advice and recommendations to the relevant decision makers under the OPGGS Act.

 • Facilitating life of title administration, including compliance monitoring.